rvaiya/warpd/README.md

 # Overview

 A small X program which facilitates recursively warping the pointer to different quadrants on the screen.
-The program was inspired by the mousekeys feature of Kaleidoscope, a firmware for the Keyboardio.
+The program was inspired by the mousekeys feature of Kaleidoscope, the firmware for the Keyboardio.

 # Installation